jellyfin/jellyfin.org/docs/general/post-install/networking/9_advanced/letsencrypt.md

 sudo certbot certonly --webroot -w /var/www/html --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME
 ```

+### Caddy

+Caddy automatically handles obtaining an SSL certificate from Let's Encrypt when provided with a domain name.
+No manual action is required.

 ### HAProxy

 HAProxy doesn't currently have a Certbot plugin.
 To get around this, run Certbot in standalone mode and proxy traffic through your network.